• Search the Site

 The beginning of the fiscal year is a time to ensure that everything related to last year has been properly reviewed and reported.
 It is also time for records to be properly stored.
 This is a time when Conference members should have every assurance that they are moving into the new fiscal year in good form.

-Form 990 includes information about the organization’s finances, governance, and compliance with certain federal tax filings and requirements, as well as compensation paid to the highest-earning employees.
-Additional schedules may be required depending upon the entity.
+Form 990 includes information about the organization’s finances, governance, and compliance with certain IRS rules and reporting requirements.
+Additional schedules may be required depending upon the activities of the entity.